This post contains affiliate links. Please see our disclosure policy.

 The leg lift is a great exercise to practice any time on its own.
 However, you could also incorporate it into other workouts to mix them up.
 Here are some ideas to make that happen.

-Use Leg Lift in a Lower Body Challenge
+Use Leg Lifts in a Lower Body Challenge

 Love it or hate it, leg day works!
 Working all your lower body muscles can make for one intense training session.
 And while we love our squats and lunges, it’s good to incorporate other moves as well for muscular balance.